 We expect performers to treat sensitive and risky subject matter carefully and with emotional intelligence.
 Performers should be open to having a constructive, open conversation about a performance afterwards if the occasion arises.
 Our expectation is that, to the extent that performers/performances critique anyone, they attack the establishment, not the downtrodden.

 We believe that performers succeed, and fail, together with grace.
 Any critique of a performance should only be given when absolutely necessary, and should be accepted and delivered in a spirit of kindness and empathy.
 We ask performers to make a deliberate, conscious effort to empathize with everyone, even if they seem to be very different from you.
 We expect performers to make an effort to be a part of the CCB Community and we expect everyone to go out of their way to make others feel welcome.

 Practice anti-racism, anti-sexism, anti-hate.

-We expect both performers and community members-at-large to listen when people talk about their experiences of racism, sexism, homophobia, transphobia, queerphobia, fatphobia, and hate of all kinds.
-We ask everyone to embrace uncomfortable conversations with those who may have misguided opinions, and to call out hate of all kinds.
+We expect both performers and community members-at-large to listen when people talk about their experiences of racism, sexism, homophobia, transphobia, queerphobia, fatphobia, and discrimination of all kinds.
+We ask everyone to embrace uncomfortable conversations with those who may have misguided opinions, and to call out discrimination of all kinds.
 We remind performers and community members to be mindful of the privileges they have, and if someone addresses an issue, there’s no need to feel awkward – say thanks and accept the comment with grace!